-In the first section, The Phantom Tollbooth is an allegory about the acquisition of knowledge; The Lion, The Witch, and The Wardrobe is an allegory centered on the key tenants of the Christian faith; The Pearl is an allegory of oppression/greed; and A Wrinkle in Time is an allegory of the Cold War between the United States and the Soviet Union.
+In the first section, The Phantom Tollbooth is an allegory about the acquisition of knowledge; The Lion, The Witch, and The Wardrobe is an allegory centered on the key tenants of the Christian faith; and A Wrinkle in Time is an allegory of the Cold War between the United States and the Soviet Union.

-In the second section, White Fang, Pride and Prejudice, War of the Worlds, The Outsiders, Where the Red Fern Grows, Dragonwings, and Roll of Thunder Hear My Cry all deal with either natural or social rules governing our behavior, connecting as the practical application of the broader conceptual allegorical frameworks from the first section.
+In the second section, White Fang, War of the Worlds, Pride and Prejudice, The Outsiders, Where the Red Fern Grows, Dragonwings, and Roll of Thunder Hear My Cry all deal with either natural or social rules governing our behavior, connecting as the practical application of the broader conceptual allegorical frameworks from the first section.